kwesiObuobi/good-jam/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse Inc for such an awesome opportunity to join their community and start a journey to become a full stack web developer.
+- I would like to thank Microverse Inc for such an awesome opportunity to join their community and start a journey to become a full stack web developer.
+- This capstone proeject is based on the original design idea [Cindy Shin in Behance](https://www.behance.net/adagio07), although a few tweaks were made.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>